fabioafreitas/neo_bank/docs/03_api-spec.md

       - `minValue` (decimal): Filter transactions with value greater than or equal to this amount
       - `maxValue` (decimal): Filter transactions with value less than or equal to this amount

-- [ ] `/api/transactions/me` → `CLIENT ROLE` List transactions of current user.
+- [ ] `GET /api/transactions/me` → `CLIENT ROLE` List transactions of current user.
 Calls `/api/transactions/` giving only related jwt account number at `accountsNumbers` list.
 All other filters are accepted.
 - [ ] `POST /api/transactions/approve/{transactionNumber}` → `ADMIN ROLE` Approves a pending transaction
 - [ ] `POST /api/transactions/reject/{transactionNumber}` → `ADMIN ROLE` Rejects a pending transaction